Ronny019/cluster-monitoring-ui/README.md

 ## Running Tests

-This project uses [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for unit and integration tests.
+This project uses [Jest](https://jestjs.io/) for unit and integration tests.

 ### To run all tests: